-Default time to live (time at which request will expire) is 30 secs.
-It can be changed by configuring system property org.opennms.core.ipc.rpc.kafka.ttl
+Default time to live (time at which request will expire) is 30000 msecs (30sec).
+It can be changed by configuring system property org.opennms.core.ipc.rpc.kafka.ttl (in msec).

-19.2.2.
+20.2.2.
 Server(Minion) configuration

 Enable the Kafka on Minion using: